Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Building blocks of methods for HTE evaluation

 To summarize, various methods of direct ITR estimation by searching for a regimen maximizing the value function within a certain class can be constructed by combining different representations of the outcome, loss functions, complexity penalties, and decision rule types.

 Several notable extensions of methods for ITR estimatiion have been proposed in recent years.
 One important extension was to allow an arbitrary number of treatment arms.
 Qi and Liu \cite{Qi2018} extended their D-learning method to $K>2$ treatments by estimating all pairwise $K(K-1)/2$ CATE functions $\Delta_{i,j}(x)$ comparing the treatment arms $i,j =1,..,K$.
 Zhang and Liu \cite{Zhang2014mult} proposed an elegant method, called multi-armed angle-based direct ITR learning, that allows one to estimate the individual treatment preferences simultaneously rather than in a pairwise fashion (see also Zhang et al \cite{Zhangl2020mow} and Qi et al \cite{Qi2020}).
 It represents multiple treatments as vertices in a $K-1$ dimensional Euclidean space based on a $K$-vertex simplex structure with the origin as the center.
 For each patient, $K-1$ decision functions are estimated as a single vector in the same space and the optimal treatment is then selected as the vertex having the smallest angle with that vector.
+The family of D-learning methods was recently generalized within the stabilized direct learning (SDL) framework.\cite{Shah2023}